+Information from:

-Information from the City of Fremantle's Fremantle Story and Aboriginal Engagement Plan, the City of Melville Reconciliation Plan, City of Fremantle's Mandjaree Track brochure and prior research.
+- City of Fremantle, Fremantle Story; - City of Fremantle Aboriginal Engagement Plan; - City of Melville Reconciliation Plan; and - City of Fremantle Mandjaree Track brochure.

 4.2 SPECIFIC SITES OF ABORIGINAL SIGNIFICANCE

 There are two Department of Aboriginal Affairs Registered Aboriginal Sites within the boundaries of the Town of East Fremantle.